-According to a recent survey released by the Thomson Reuters Foundation which ranked 45 countries’ ability to grow and support social entrepreneurs, Canada is the best place in the world for social entrepreneurship.
+According to a survey released by the Thomson Reuters Foundation which ranked 45 countries’ ability to grow and support social entrepreneurs, Canada is the best place in the world for social entrepreneurship.
 The survey ranks countries by six criteria:

 - Government support